 In order to add depth to your monitoring, you should compare yourself to the competition.
 For example, in terms of follower growth, engagement, or efficiency of social media investments.

-This way, you’ll get a more complete picture of where you stand and be able to tweak your strategy when necessary.
+This will give you a more complete picture of your situation and allow you to tweak your strategy when necessary.

 When it comes to reporting, it’s important to maintain a narrow focus, be to the point, and make sure your data tells a story.